qphl/mabstalk.com/_posts/2015-01-28-adcs-origins-and-obstacles.md

 ## Looking Forward

 Key concepts such as mAb immunogenicity, linker stability and payload potency have been learned from first generation and early second generation ADCs.
 Trastuzumab emtansine incorporates the most currently held key concepts, incorporating potent payloads and stable linkers that degrade intracellulary and specific internalising target receptors.
-It is demonstratably therapeutically superior to other existing therapies for metastatic HER2+ breast cancer.
+It is demonstrably therapeutically superior to other existing therapies for metastatic HER2+ breast cancer.
 The development of ADCs has been an arduous task with abundant obstacles.
 The outcome however has developed into a new and effective drug class.

 ## References